- Meaning of Number 2

 April 2nd is the International Children’s Book Day.
-April 2nd is the birthday of Hans Christian Andersen (from Denmark), the famous author of children’s stories.
+April 2nd is the birthday of Hans Christian Andersen from Denmark, the famous author of children’s stories and fairy tales.

 Gandhi helped India to gain independence using only non-violent methods.
 In India he is known as “The Father of the Nation”.

 Tu Di Gong

 The birthday of Tu Di Gong is the second day of the second lunar month.
 He is the Earth god worshiped in many villages in Asia.